-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Gibsonton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Gibsonton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Gibsonton are a mix of both white- and blue-collar jobs.
 Overall, Gibsonton is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Gibsonton who work in office and administrative support (19.22%), sales jobs (12.97%), and food service (5.31%).

-The percentage of adults in Gibsonton who are college-educated is close to the national average for all communities of 21.84%: 17.10% of the adults in Gibsonton have a bachelor's degree or advanced degree.
+The education level of Gibsonton citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.10% of adults 25 and older in Gibsonton have a college degree.

 The per capita income in Gibsonton in 2010 was $19,245, which is lower middle income relative to Florida, and low income relative to the rest of the US.
 This equates to an annual income of $76,980 for a family of four.
 However, Gibsonton contains both very wealthy and poor people as well.

 Gibsonton is an extremely ethnically-diverse town.
 The people who call Gibsonton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gibsonton residents report their race to be White, followed by Black or African-American.
 Gibsonton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 35.87% of the town’s residents.
 Important ancestries of people in Gibsonton include German, Irish, English, Italian, and Haitian.